Please note that LDAP structure is changing on October 4, 2016. See LDAP Simplification and Standardization for more

 The campus Directory contains records for all graduate, undergraduate, and concurrent enrollment students.
 The Office of the Registrar is the authoritative source for all undergraduate and graduate student data.
 University Extension is the proprietor of concurrent enrollment data.

 The Registrar is the data proprietor for all data LDAP.
 The campus Directory pulls data from the Registrar daily throughout the year and hourly during Spring admittance.

 The CalNet Directory currently supports the following student "roles":

 - Admitted but not Registered for classes (note that Concurrent Enrollment Students always have this role)

 CalNet pulls data for graduate and undergraduate students into LDAP when students are admitted and before they have returned their Statement of Intent to Register (SIR).
 These records are held in a "pre-SIR" container in LDAP until students have returned the SIR.
 For more information, please visit the PreSIR OU page.

-Students digital identity (CalNet ID and passphrase) are added to CalNet (Kerberos) as soon as they are admitted.
+Students digital identity (CalNet ID and passphrase) are added to CalNet (AD) as soon as they are admitted.
 This gives them access sites necessary to complete the initial registration processes.
 In order to register for classes, create an email account, apply for orientation and housing, etc., students must also be added to the Directory.